-- eliminating unnecessary administrative approvals for a position request to fill (RTF); - expanding the use of online on-demand exams and continuous class-based testing; - modifying or adopting new screening and assessment tools to evaluate applicants for entry-level and promotional exams; and - streamlining hiring selection and approval processes to deliver qualified candidates to departments more quickly.
+- I. expanding the use of online on-demand exams and continuous class-based testing; - II. streamlining hiring selection and approval processes to deliver qualified candidates to departments more quickly.

 Second, the parties recognize that under the City Charter section 10.101, the Civil Service Commission has the legal authority to establish examination and appointment rules, and many of those rules must either be amended, updated or rescinded to provide a merit-based system that better serves applicants, City employees and departments.